 I have been a school Governor at a local Primary School in the City and enjoyed the team work and collaboration, as well as contributing to providing every child with the best life chances and high aspirations.

 I believe TDA is different from other schools as it caters for the needs of so many diverse pupils from so many different communities around the city.
 This presents its own unique set of challenges for us all working for TDA.

 I am excited about the opportunity in the future and I am sure that in ten years’ time TDA will be a centre of excellence.
 We will be united by values and purpose, but free to innovate and adapt to meet the needs of all our pupils and local community.

-I joined TDA as a Governor in January 2018.
+I joined TDA as an Academy Committee member in January 2018.
 I am a community Imam and prison chaplain with a keen interest in the education and upbringing of the next generations.
 As a trustee of PMET (Peterborough Muslim Education Trust) and CEO of Iqra Academy, I have some experience of education.
 Also with my role as Head of Education at the Darassalaam Mosque and the Principal of the evening extra-curricular classes, I have a certain amount of experience of education outside the normal school environment and curriculum.

 Being the Imam and Head of Education at the closest Mosque to TDA, I come into contact with a lot of TDA students.
 Many of the students at our evening classes also attend TDA.
 I would like to be part of the education of today’s young generation, helping TDA to equip them with the tools needed to be upright and valuable members of society.

 I most enjoy seeing young people grow into valued members of society, and working as a team to make TDA an institute of educational excellence.